Net Worth

 - The Maternal Mental Health Alliance

-Kate has also acquired the patronage of the All England Lawn Tennis and Croquet Club and the Royal Photographic Society after they were passed down to her by the Queen.
+Kate has also acquired the patronage of the All England Lawn Tennis and Croquet Club and the Royal Photographic Society, which were passed down to her by the Queen.

 In 2016, alongside the Duke and Prince Harry, Kate helped launch a mental health awareness campaign called “Heads Together” to encourage people to have an open discussion about their mental health issues and remove the stigma.